Nominations for APNIC Executive Council election now open

 - Report the results to the Election Chair

-The Election Chair appoints the Election Scrutineers from the staff of the other RIRs, ICANN, and ISOC who are present at this meeting.
+The Election Chair appoints the Election Scrutineers from the staff of other RIRs, ICANN, and ISOC who are present at this meeting.
 Election Scrutineers do not vote, and must be independent from any APNIC Member or candidate.
 Their responsibilities are to:

 - Observe the Election Tellers in counting the votes